-This communication was produced and approved in the first quarter of 2018 and has not been updated subsequently.
+This communication was produced and approved in February 2019 and has not been updated subsequently.
 It represents views held at the time of writing and may not reflect current thinking.

 Potential for Profit and Loss

 All investment strategies have the potential for profit and loss, your or your clients' capital may be at risk.
 Past performance is not a guide to future returns.